emgrande/WaveletAnalysis_ElkhornSlough_CA/README.md

 The data to replicate all the analysis of the paper is held in the ESS-Drive repository (Links in the manuscript)

 Here I present two examples to carry out the wavelet transform, the global wavelet, calculate the significance level, and calculate the wavelet coherence.
-The files with the data for these examples is also in this repository
+The files with the data for these examples is also in this repository.

+Further, a matlab file ('multilevel_decomposition_example.m') contains the codes to process the multilevel decomposition